whiteboxdev/whiteboxdev/README.md

 # White Box Dev

+**After a few years of development, I decided to retire this account and focus on professional work instead.
+Although I may occasionally maintain and accept pull requests for projects that others rely on, future contributions will be extremely rare or nonexistent.**

+---

 Welcome!
 This is where I share some of my personal programming projects.
 Most of them are related to game development.

 Respositories are organized by the following prefixes: